Southern Poverty Law Center: Criminal attacks and plots against the SPLC

 In July 1983, the SPLC headquarters was firebombed, destroying the building and records.
 In February 1985, Klansmen Joe M. Garner and Roy T. Downs Jr., along with Klan sympathizer Charles Bailey, pleaded guilty to conspiring to intimidate, oppress and threaten members of black organizations represented by SPLC.
 The SPLC built a new headquarters building from 1999 to 2001.

 In 1984, Morris Dees became an assassination target of the Order, a revolutionary white supremacist group.
 By 2007, according to Dees, more than 30 people had been jailed in connection with plots to kill him or to blow up SPLC offices.

 In 1995, four men were indicted for planning to blow up the SPLC headquarters.
-In May 1998, three white supremacists were arrested for allegedly planning a nationwide campaign of assassinations and bombings targeting Morris Dees and his Southern Poverty Law Center in Alabama as well as the Simon Wiesenthal Center in Los Angeles, the Anti-Defamation League in New York, an undisclosed federal judge in Illinois and a black radio show host in Missouri.
+In May 1998, three white supremacists were arrested for planning a nationwide campaign of assassinations and bombings targeting Morris Dees and his Southern Poverty Law Center in Alabama, as well as the Simon Wiesenthal Center in Los Angeles, the Anti-Defamation League in New York, an undisclosed federal judge in Illinois and a black radio show host in Missouri.